 You Can’t Make Me

-You Can’t Make Me, by Métis writer Ashley Hayden, is the hard-hitting story of a teenage boy who gets in trouble with the law while trying to impress his friends and ends up with a summer of tough love at his grandfather’s rural cabin.
-That summer, and a terrible encounter with a supernatural creature, changes his life.
-This story combines a contemporary coming-of-age story with traditional multicultural folklore.
+You Can’t Make Me, by Métis writer Ashley Hayden, is story of a teenage boy who gets in trouble with the law while trying to impress his friends.
+A summer of tough love at his grandfather’s rural cabin and a terrifying encounter in the bush help to change his attitude and his life.
+This story combines a contemporary coming-of-age story with traditional Indigenous folklore.

 Author: Ashley Hayden

 Part of the HIP Hi-School Pack

 You Can’t Make Me Teacher’s Guide available for purchase or free with 6 or more copies of this title.

 Click on the image at the right to see a a completed STORY MAP GRAPHIC ORGANIZER based on this book.

 FREE MULTICULTURAL NONFICTION DOWNLOAD: The Boogeyman will Get You if You Don’t Watch Out!